alicolville/shortcode-variables/readme.txt

 = 4.2.3 =

 * Improvement: All shortcodes are now editable even if there is no premium license.
 Previously only the top 10 shortcodes could be edited.
+* Improvement: Display update messages from Yeken.uk in Admin notices.
 * Change: Slugs can no longer be changed if not in Premium.

 = 4.2.2 =